-Recommended to equalize mids and high-mids, from 1000 Hz to 6800 Hz.
+Recommended equalizing mids and high-mids, from 1000 Hz to 6800 Hz.
 In comparison with the band described above, the high-mid band features a larger bandwidth, making it ideal for this type of frequency equalization.
 It sounds very musical and natural, due to its large bandwidth and smoothly shaped bell.

 Activating the “Mid Q” setting will reduce frequency bandwidth, giving high-mid equalization a slightly more aggressive property, suitable to lend more attack kick drums, bass guitars, or any instrument requiring a bit more punch.

 SonEQ Pro’s high boost is very soft and silky, great for imparting a natural sense of “air” to an individual instrument or entire mix.
 Although not modeled after any single, specific piece of gear, SonEQ Pro’s high band takes inspiration from a variety of equalizers famous for their ability to impart a soft and silky sheen.